About University of York

 - The University of York is a prestigious Russell Group university with a global reputation for inspirational and life-changing research.

-- We hold 12 Athena Swan awards, including two Gold awards for our chemistry and biology departments.
+- We hold 15 Athena Swan awards for our commitment to gender equality, including three Gold awards for our Biology, Chemistry and Psychology departments.

 - York was ranked 10th for research impact, based on the most recent UK Research Excellence Framework (REF 2014)*.